 Niacin overdose is unlikely if you take niacin only in the amount prescribed by your doctor.
-In recommended doses, prescription-strength niacin is an effective treatment for high total cholesterol, high blood fats (lipids) and niacin deficiency.
 While it's not possible to overdose on niacin simply by eating too many niacin-rich foods, taking too much over-the-counter or prescription niacin can be dangerous.

 - Severe skin flushing combined with dizziness